Best Fortnite controller settings: Sensitivity, Building, preferred item slots

 When you hop into a game of Fortnite, you’ll find plenty of fun activities to engage in, such as completing Weekly Quests, enjoying crossover events, equipping different cosmetic skins, leveling up fast, and battling players to secure a Victory Royale.

 With the game’s crossplay capabilities, you’ll find yourself in matches against mouse and keyboard players.
 If you play with a controller, having the best settings could be the difference between victory and defeat.

 Here are the best Fortnite controller settings to get an advantage over your opponents.

 - Best Fortnite Game settings for controller

 Best Fortnite Game settings for controllers

 Almost everyone has their preference when it comes to Xbox and PlayStation controllers.
-Some prefer the smaller PS controller as makes the Claw grip easier to use, but others prefer the diagonal stick placement of the Xbox controller.
+Some prefer the smaller PS controller which makes the Claw grip easier to use, but others prefer the diagonal stick placement of the Xbox controller.

 No matter which controller you use to play Fortnite, these settings will be perfect for either.
 To change these settings, go to the Game tab in your Fortnite settings menu.

 - Auto-Open Doors: Off